 “We’re gonna provide education in a different way,” he said.
 “We want language, we want culture, we want school to resemble our local communities.”

 The academy opened as an Iñupiaq charter school back in 2020 and became a tribal school in 2021.
 While the school is located in Wainwright, it also serves students in other North Slope villages, as well as ICAS tribal members in Anchorage.
 This year, 15 students are enrolled, and the number is steadily growing.

-The pace of learning at the academy is flexible: Students can enroll in courses year-round, which makes it easier to combine education with a subsistence lifestyle, Roseberry said.
+The pace of learning at the academy is flexible: Students can enroll in courses year-round, which makes it easier to combine education with the subsistence lifestyle, Roseberry said.
 In addition to focusing on academic success and cultural education, academy teachers also work with students on their discipline, social-emotional challenges and a sense of responsibility, Roseberry said.

 “We are focused on the whole child, the whole person,” he said.

 The idea behind the school resonates deeply with Dommek, who is Iñupiaq and grew up in Kotzebue hunting, fishing and picking berries with his family.
-He said that his generation saw the effects of boarding schools in their grandparents and now wants to make a difference by teaching youths Iñupiaq values and language.
+He said that his generation saw the effects of boarding schools in their grandparents and now wants to make a difference by teaching youth Iñupiaq values and language.

 “The real story underlying this whole thing is just about the reclamation of our education and taking it back,” he said, “having some self-reliance and self-governance on the way that we teach our children.”